EatonEM/emcb-udp-coordinator/README.md

 all logs are captured by [winston](https://github.com/winstonjs/winston).

-These logs are written to both the console and to `./logs/` whenever the `emcb-udp-master` is used to aid in debugging/understanding.
+These logs are written to both the console and to `./logs/` whenever the `emcb-udp-coordinator` is used to aid in debugging/understanding.
 See [docs/api.md](./docs/api.md#logger) for more information.

 ## Requirements